jjnietoc/cppos/README.md

 This will also work as a pause from my NES project which I would love to eventually go back to.

 ### Log:
+#### 9 mar:
+SQLite is now working as intended.
+Just need to make it work with the previously created objects.

 #### 18 feb:
 Minor bugs have been solved and the chips category has been created.
 I will now proceed to link a database so the program can store memory after been turned off.